Edo Maajka: Second album (2004–06)

 In April 2004, he released his second album No Sikiriki.
 On day one, the album sold 5,000 copies.
 He toured until the end of the year to promote his second album.
 In 2005, Osmić toured the US and Canada, visiting cities including Toronto, St. Louis, New York, Atlanta and Detroit, first time a Bosnian hip hop star was touring North America.

 Third album (2006–08)

 Recording of songs for the third studio album Stig'o Ćumur (Coal's Arrived) started in August 2005, and the album was released in March 2006.
 The first single was "To mora da je ljubav" (It Must Be Love) featuring Remi from Elemental), for which he shot the music video in Sarajevo.
 He started the promotion of his third album at the end of March, the day his album was released.
+The album peaked at number 1 on the Croatian Albums Chart.

 In January 2007, Osmić 's single "Bomba" was featured in an episode of the TV series Sleeper Cell.
 In the summer of 2007, Maajka and his band decided to part, but remained good friends.